rdnfn/autoplotlib/README.md

 # autoplot
 Create matplotlib plots from language prompt (e.g. "create plot with x-axis time").
 Experimental package.

+> **warning**
-> warning: This package is experimental.
+> This package is experimental.
 The package can execute code output from language models and is thus to be used with care.

 ## Installation